jingweimo/academic-kickstart/content/post/JiajunDeparture/Index.md

 ---
-title: Congratulations to Jiajun for embarking on a new faculty position at Nanjing Agricultural University in China! 👋👋 2-year postdoctoral work has yielded 7 journal publications and 2 more manuscripts line up.
+title: Congratulations to Jiajun for embarking on a new faculty position at Nanjing Agricultural University in China! 👋👋 2-year postdoctoral work has yielded 7 journal publications and 2 more manuscripts lined up.
 Well-deserved success!!
 Dedication and hardwork have truly paid off.
 Best wishes for his new career.
 subtitle:

 # Summary for listings and search engines